History

 The Early Vision (1970s)

-As their family grew, they and other local Christian families became increasingly concerned about the education offered in UK state schools.
-Together they searched the Bible for guidance on how God calls children to be raised and educated.
-To their surprise, they found abundant direction in His Word—leading to the birth of a vision for a new kind of school.
+In the mid-1970s, Roger Slack, a mathematics lecturer, and Ruth Saunderson, a primary school teacher, were newly married.
+As their family grew, they and other local Christian families became concerned about the education offered in UK state schools and looked to the Bible for guidance on how Christians are called to educate children.
+They found abundant direction, leading to the birth of a vision for a new kind of school.

 Covenant Begins (1981)

-A Growing School (1985)
+A Growing School with Faithful Leadership (1985 -2011)

 Legacy and Future